-It is, without a doubt, one of the best winter tires to help you beat snow and ice with its reliable cold weather grip and long durability while still having one of the most reasonable price tags compared to its competitors.
+It is, without a doubt, one of the best winter tires to help you beat snow and ice.
+Its got a reliable cold-weather grip and long durability and comes with one of the most reasonable price tags on the market.

 Michelin X-Ice Xi3

 What makes the quality of a tire is first and foremost the rubber compound.
 Some manufacturers have developed a rubber compound that provides good durability while making no compromises in terms of grip and Michelin is one of them.
-The main advantage of the Michelin Xi3’s compound is that it helps maintain the sportiness of the vehicle regardless of the temperature and that can’t be said about most other tires on this list.
+The main advantage of the Michelin Xi3’s compound is that it helps maintain the sportiness of the vehicle regardless of the temperature.

-Some winter tires have very firm sidewalls, which reduces bending of the tires while cornering.
-Michelin has been able to maintain flexibility and thus, the performance of the tires, which brings a better feeling of the road to the driver while also enhancing the drivability on snow and ice.
+These winter tires have very firm sidewalls.
+This reduces the bending of the tires while cornering.
+Michelin has been able to maintain flexibility and thus, the performance of the tires.
+It offers a better feeling of the road to the driver while also enhancing the drivability on snow and ice.

-Moreover, Michelin uses a good amount of silica in its rubber compound to increase the overall grip of the tire but also to reduce wear in warmer weather conditions.
-The Micropump technology is also used to draw water from under the tire to evacuate it more efficiently, reducing aquaplaning and enhancing grip at the same time.
+Moreover, Michelin uses a good amount of silica in its rubber compound to increase the overall grip of the tire.
+It also reduces wear in warmer weather conditions.
+Micropump technology is used to draw water from under the tire to evacuate it more efficiently.
+That helps to reduce aquaplaning and enhance grip at the same time.

 Continental Winter Contact SI

 It is a lot quieter than the previous version though.
 The unidirectional outsole with its closer V-shaped blocks is quiet and filters the imperfections of the road.
-The tread has slicker blocks made of a strong rubber compound for a better grip, but at 10/32 “it is shallower than the former ExtremeWinterContact.
+The tread has slicker blocks made of a strong rubber compound for a better grip.
+However, at 10/32″ it’s shallower than the former ExtremeWinterContact.

 This Continental model comes equipped with traction grooves that provide more bite and the Polar Plus + technology, a silica compound that help the tires to remain flexible in very cold weather.
-This allows the Continental Winter Contact SI to provide an excellent traction on snow, better traction than most on slippery roads and a significantly reduced braking distance even in the worst winter weather.
+This allows the Continental Winter Contact SI to provide excellent traction on snow.
+It’s got better traction than most on slippery roads and a significantly reduced braking distance even in the worst winter weather.

-Worth mentioning, the Continental Winter Contact SI also features an alignment verification system called the Alignment Check System, that allows visual detection of the parallelism of the vehicle’s wheels and let you correct the problem before the tires are ruined beyond repair.
+Worth mentioning, the Continental Winter Contact SI also features an alignment verification system called the Alignment Check System.
+It allows visual detection of the parallelism of the vehicle’s wheels.
+It also lets you correct the problem before the tires are ruined beyond repair.

 Goodyear Ultra Grip Winter

-For an excellent choice as an entry-level product for drivers of passenger cars, sedans, SUVs and crossover vehicles that have a more limited budget but still desire solid performances in winter weather, look for the Goodyear UltraGrip Winter tire.
+The Goodyear UltraGip Winter tires are an excellent choice as an entry-level product for drivers of passenger cars, sedans, SUVs, and crossover vehicles.
+If you have a more limited budget but still desire solid performances in winter weather, this is a solid choice.

 The treads of the Ultra Grip Winter feature an innovative compound that ensures stable, safe driving.
-Indeed, with wide circumferential grooves favoring the evacuation of snow, slush and water, a directional structure and many biting ridges, this studdable winter tire offers better handling, increased traction on roads covered in snow, slush or ice and maximum grip on wet or dry pavement.
+It has wide circumferential grooves favoring the evacuation of snow, slush, and water.
+It also offers a directional structure and many biting ridges.
+This studdable winter tire offers better handling and increased traction on roads covered in snow, slush, or ice.
+You will have maximum grip on wet or dry pavement.

 The Goodyear Ultra Grip Winter has solid, shoulder-reinforced solid blocks that result in more even tread wear for a longer life-span.
 It’s also designed to receive studs to optimize traction on ice and ensure even better performances are achieved in the worst winter conditions.
 Definitely, a tire to look for if you have to drive a lot on countryside roads, deep snow, and frozen roads.